naveen12112001/Naveen-S/README.md

-# Hi there!!👋
+# Hi there this is Naveen S!!👋
 # Fullstack Dev!👨🏻‍💻

-<p>I am Naveen S , I like Problem Solving,
+<p>I like Problem Solving,
     Mental Calculations,
     Brain Stormers,
     Cricket,